-University of Virginia (2013) Assistant Professor, Clinical Psychology For information on whether Dr. Lerner may be accepting PhD applicants, please see this page: http://www.lernerlab.com/prospective-students.html#PhD)
+University of Virginia (2013) Associate Professor, Clinical Psychology For information on whether Dr. Lerner may be accepting PhD applicants, please visit https://www.lernerlab.com/prospective-students.html#PhD)

 Elucidating novel models of and processes underlying social functioning in youth; Design and development of empirically-supported social competency interventions for youth with developmental disorders (e.g. Autism Spectrum Disorders & Attention-Deficit/Hyperactivity Disorder); Therapeutic process variables (mediators and moderators of outcomes) in social competency intervention research; Developmental psychopathological and neuroplastic models of social competence deficits; Peer relations and their impact on developmental psychopathology.

 The ability to connect with peers and develop friendships is among the most crucial

 and complex developments in youth.
 While this capacity develops easily for most children,